Trismegiste/phpunit-assert-solid/README.md

 ### assertNoHiddenCoupling($fqcn)
-Detects if parameters passed on to methods are actually objects without type-hinting which is a well-known (and sadly common) bad practice (design by contract violation).
+Detects if parameters passed on to methods are actually objects without type-hinting which is a bad practice (design by contract violation).
 Can't detect php tricks like reflection and call_user_func*().

 ## FAQ